starkat99/half-rs/README.md

-The `f16` and `bf16` types provides conversion operations as a normal Rust floating point type, but since they are primarily leveraged for minimal floating point storage and most major hardware does not implement them, all math operations should be done as an `f32` type.
+The `f16` and `bf16` types provides conversion operations as a normal Rust floating point type, but since they are primarily leveraged for minimal floating point storage and most major hardware does not implement them, all math operations are done as an `f32` type under the hood.
+Complex arithmetic should manually convert to and from `f32` for better performance.

 This crate provides [`no_std`](https://rust-embedded.github.io/book/intro/no-std.html) support by default so can easily be used in embedded code where a smaller float format is most useful.